taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 * CageFS is initialized without errors
 * CageFS is enabled for a domain user-owner
 * An appropriate PHP handler is selected for PHP version which is system version. <span class="notranslate"> PHP Selector </span> is **compatible** with the following technologies: <span class="notranslate">_suPHP, mod_fcgid, CGI (suexec), LiteSpeed_</span>.
 See also [Compatibility Matrix](/shared/limits/#compatibility-matrix).
-* PHP version in the CloudLinux OS Shared PHP selector does not equal to the Native PHP version
+* PHP version in the CloudLinux OS PHP selector does not equal to the Native PHP version

 ::: tip Note
 PHP Selector is not supported for H-Sphere.